 See Amber’s exhibit “Crevice & Comb, The diversity and dwellings of wasps and bees” at the CORE Gallery, 117 Prefontaine Pl.
 S. Meet at the Pigeon Point Park trailhead, 4714 21st Ave.
 S.W.

 Expert birder Scott Markowitz from the Tahoma Audubon led a bird hike in Pigeon Point Park.
 The hike began at 10:00 am at the very moment that the sun broke the rainy weather that had been projected.
 The group of about 18 participants watched a hummingbird perform a territorial “J-dive” dance, analyzed song sparrow calls, inspected the mossy nest of a bushtit and watched a sharp-shinned hawk out-maneuver angry crows- just to list highlights.
 The known owl resident was not present, but the group found a pellet beneath its tree and discovered skeletons of small animals on which the owl had snacked.

 South Seattle College librarian Randy Nelson led a group on a history hike, describing the streetcar line that ran through the Greenbelt, the sand and gravel operations that left an old road, and the proposal for a Soundway through the greenbelt.

 In August 2018 70 of us hiked a Puget Park trail following Puget Creek with Ken Workman 4th generation-great grandson of Chief Seattle.
 Ken talked about growing up in this neighborhood, finding quiet and an escape from the city in the woods, and about the continuing presence of Duwamish ancestors in the very soil and trees of the greenbelt.
-A video of his talk/walk will be posted soon.

 Come Back to Your Senses, a one-hour mindfulness walk led by Andrea D’Asaro of Awaken to Mindfulness and Ken Workman.